New storm hits hurricane-ravaged Bahamas, could become tropical storm

 NASSAU (Reuters) - A new storm brought rain and wind to the hurricane ravaged Bahamas early Friday, with the Miami-based National Hurricane Center (NHC) warning it could turn into a tropical storm.

-Early Friday, it was a tropical disturbance over the central Bahamas, packing winds of 30 mph (45 kph) and was expected to drop three to five inches of rain through Sunday, the NHC said.
+Early Friday, it was a tropical disturbance over the central Bahamas, packing winds of 30 mph (45 kph) and was expected to drop two to four inches of rain through Sunday, the NHC said.

 The storm is expected to pick up speed as it moves northwest on Friday and could hit Florida on Saturday, it said.